zshi719/2025-Data-24100/class_notes/06_flask_1.md

     4. **Response:** This is the data object that is sent from the server back to the client after the request is received.
 - In the most common set up our Client is a web-browser, such as Safari or Chrome which is sending a request to a web server to get data to view on the client.
 The client will send a request which the server will receive and then respond with some HTML/CSS/JS for the browser to render.
 - The protocol used for the request and response is HyperText Transfer Protocol (HTTP) is one of the most common protocols for sending and receiving responses over a network.
 HTTP is the basis for how the web works.
-- There are other protocols, but for the purposes of this class we wil focus on this one.
+- There are other protocols, but for the purposes of this class we will focus on this one.

 ## Request Object
 - An HTTP Request object consists of the following four components:
-    1. **URL:** This it the server, port and path that the query is trying to get to.
+    1. **URL:** This is the server, port and path that the query is trying to get to.
 An example could be `http://www.google.com/`.
 The default port for an http request is 80 and the path is the root `/`.
 The server is `www.google.com`.
     2. **Query Parameters:** Web sites can attach a query parameter to a url in order to communicate additional information.
 Query parameters are designated by a question mark and an ampersand delimited list of key-value pairs.
 For example, if you go to google and then do a search in the web browser you will see something that looks like `?q=search_terms&src=...` These are query parameters and, while they are appended to the URL are parsed differently.
     3. **Request Body:** The client can add arbitrary data to the request in the body.
 The request body can contain text, or an image (such as when you upload an image to a web service) or any other data.
     4. **Request Header:** The request header is a list of information that is frequently expressed as a dictionary of information that the client sends.
 This information is usually considered `meta` information and contains things like the type of web browser or the size of the screen.
 Information in the header is supposed to help the server process the data in the rest of the request.
 Headers often contain information about any compression that is going on in the body of the request as well as authorization.
     5. **Request Type:** An HTTP request also has a request type which broadly denotes what the client is expecting the server to do.
-The most common request types are `GET` (have the server send information back), `POST` (add information to the server) and`PUT` (update information on the server).
+The most common request types are `GET` (have the server send information back), `POST` (add information to the server) and `PUT` (update information on the server).
 There are lots of other types, but these are the most prevalent.

 ## Response Object
 - Once a request is received, the server prepares a response.
 The response object contains the following components: